anandngn/tmppub/C2_CompViz/Writeup.md

 - EfficientDet: Known for its balance between accuracy and computational efficiency, EfficientDet employs a scalable architecture to enhance detection performance while minimizing resource consumption.

+- ResNet: With its deep residual network structure, ResNet excels in feature extraction, enabling precise identification of complex objects and improving classification accuracy.

 - MobileNet: Designed for mobile and edge computing applications, MobileNet is a lightweight model optimized for speed, making it ideal for real-time object detection in street views.

-- ResNet: With its deep residual network structure, ResNet excels in feature extraction, enabling precise identification of complex objects and improving classification accuracy.

-By applying these models to street view images, objects can be identified and assigned confidence scores, aiding in applications such as smart city planning, autonomous driving, and surveillance.
-Each model offers distinct advantages depending on the requirements of computational efficiency, accuracy, and deployment environment.

 ## Results and Summary